-- What was their last experience with your organisation like?
+- What was their last experience with your organization like?

-- Who joins them at your organisation’s events?
+- Who joins them at your organization’s events?

-- How can your organisation better support their needs and interests?
+- How can your organization better support their needs and interests?

-- What led to them engaging with your organisation in the first place?
+- What led to them engaging with your organization in the first place?